 To proceed with the annotation task, the extracted candidate terms are sorted using scores that are obtained from several ATR algorithms, e.g. the c-value score (Equation 1).
 The annotators are provided with an annotation guideline, consisting of basic definitions (such as the given description in the earlier sections), rules (e.g. how to deal with term variation, misspelled terms and so on) and examples.
 During this process, the annotators are provided with a tool to access concordance view of candidate terms in the ACL ARC corpus.
 The annotators are asked to envisage a mind map of computational linguistics topics and perceive the candidate terms in this map.
 For a given lexical form t in the list of candidate terms, if t refers to a significant concept in the computational linguistics domain, the annotators are ask to mark t as valid.
-However, this does not guarantee that all the occurrences of t in the corpus are valid terms.
-For instance, 'natural language' is a lexical form that appears in the corpus as a term on several occasions, e.g. in
+However, this does not guarantee that all the occurrences of t in the corpus as a term on several occasions,